A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: HPO: Concepts and performance measures

-In single-objective HPO, the objective considered is commonly an error-based measure.
-The references in Table \ref{tab:objectives} show that error-based measures are also heavily used in multi-objective HPO, as they ensure a response from the model that is close to reality.
+Error-based measures are heavily used in multi-objective HPO, as they ensure a response from the model that is close to reality.
 Additionally, model complexity objectives are often included (following Occam's razor principle; \cite{blumer1987occam}), along with time-based metrics (e.g., training time on embedded devices) and/or (computational) cost objectives.
-The complexity of a neural network, for instance, is often estimated using the number of parameters (weights of the connections between neurons); e.g., \citep{liang2019evolutionary, lu2020nsganetv2, elsken2018efficient, jiang2020efficient, smith2014evolutionary, baldeon2020adaresu, calisto2020adaen} use this measure as a second objective (along with an error-based measure).
+The complexity of a neural network, for instance, is often estimated using the number of parameters (weights of the connections between neurons) \citep{liang2019evolutionary, lu2020nsganetv2, baldeon2020adaresu, calisto2020adaen}.
 The number of features can also be used as a complexity measure: see \citet{sopov2015self, martinez2017hybrid, binder2020multi, faris2020medical, bouraoui2018multi}.
 The more features the training algorithm has to consider, the more expensive it will be.
-Likewise, considering fewer features may negatively affect the performance of the algorithm.
+On the other hand, considering fewer features may negatively affect the error-based performance of the algorithm.